The optimum shaft coupling for your application

 Which coupling is suitable for high speeds or high torques?

-For high torques, multi jaw couplings, heavy-duty helix couplings, or robust claw couplings are the right choice.
+Torsionally rigid, backlash-free couplings such as metal bellows couplings, spring disc couplings or helical couplings are particularly suitable for high speeds.
+They are precision-manufactured, which is necessary for applications with very high speeds, and minimise vibrations.
+Heavy-duty helical couplings or robust claw couplings are the right choice for high torques.
 They offer a very high torque capacity and are reliable even with shock loads.
 Many suppliers in Germany, such as abp Antriebstechnik, offer a technical service that takes care of the design and recommends the right coupling.

 How does a shaft coupling work in applications with stepper motors and linear axes?